OpenHistoricalMap/ohm-deploy/images/DEVELOPMENT.md

 ### Step 6b: Proxy to staging

+Based on the above instructions, you will have a blank local database without any user accounts.
+If you try to make a user account, you'll be unable to complete the process because it needs to send an email but the local server isn't configured to do that.

-If you want to proxy to staging database to more easily test login, editing, etc., then do the following:
+Instead, proxy to the staging database to more easily test login, editing, etc. Do the following:

 1. Inside the container, set this ENV variable:
 `POSTGRES_HOST=host.docker.internal`